 Why?
 Because it’s fantastic even when it stands entirely on its own.
 Going Postal is, in my opinion, one of the best Discworld books for people wanting to get into the series.
 It does a great job of introducing the world and some of its more colorful characters while also providing enough room for Moist van Lipwig to go through character development.

 You see, I absolutely adore the witches and Commander Vimes and his people.
-But these series are especially good when you look at them in total.
+But both of these series shine most when you look at them in their entirety.
 Especially Vimes gets to have such wonderful character growth over the course of his books.
-So, while Night Watch on its own is great, the City Watch series as a whole is absolutely brilliant!
+So, while Guards!
+Guards! on its own is great, the City Watch series as a whole is absolutely brilliant!

 Plus, I’m just a huge fan of Ankh-Morpork as a setting.
 And in Going Postal, the city is pretty much one of the protagonists!